krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p15_0or1_Knapsack/readme.txt

     2) IF Wi <= W THEN V[i,W] = V[i-1,W]
        ELSE V[i,W] = max(V[i-1][W], V[i-1][W-Wi] + Vi

+Additional info:
+IF we use bottom-up approach - we have to calculate the results for ALL potential sub-problems!
+IF we use top-down approach -  we have to calculate the results only for sub-problems that are part of the target solution => it is more efficient!

 Sequence of problems:
 1) 0/1 Knapsack (medium) - done
 2) Equal Subset Sum Partition (medium) - done